Bellview Airlines Flight 210: Excessive defects

 The aircraft had suffered many defects prior to its crash on 22 October.
 In the past six months, at least 5 defects had been listed in the aircraft's technical log.
 According to the investigation, the licensed aircraft engineers and technicians often did not carry out the required maintenance work on the aircraft.
 As such, several of these defects remained on the aircraft until its final flight in 22 October.

 On April 6, the technical log recorded a defect on the No.2 fuel flow indicator.
 This was not replaced until six months later in 13 October.
 On the next day, 14 October, several other defects were recorded.
 Both the No.1 and No.2 fuel flow indicators had failed.
 These defects, however, were not repaired.
 The AIB stated that the aircraft should have been grounded as there were no working fuel indicator.
 A major maintenance was conducted later on 17 October but both defects were not repaired again and the aircraft was returned to operate passenger flights.

 On 29 September, a stiff on the aircraft's control column with engaged autopilot was recorded in the technical log.
 A faulty pitch servo motor was noted as the source of the failure, but no maintenance actions were taken by the engineers.
 The same problem was reported again on 16 October.
 During a major maintenance on 17 October, the defect was not repaired and it remained in that same state until the accident flight on 22 October.

 On 5 October, a surge on engine No.2 compressor during take-off was noted.
 Again, the defect was not repaired and the aircraft was returned to service.
 On 14 October, the technical log recorded a defect on one of the aircraft's thrust reversers.
 In this case, the engineer tried to fix the malfunction.
 The same problem then appeared again on 21 October.
 This time, it was not fixed.

-Investigators, however, could not determine the role of the 5 defects on the accident flight.
+Investigators could not determine the role of the five defects on the accident flight.
 Investigators did rule out a thrust reverser malfunction from the possible causes of the crash, but they could not prove that any of the defects had either singularly or collectively caused the crash.